hgj-air/master-of-the-elements/README.md

-Master of the elements
+Master of the Elements
 ============================

-Hetzner Game Jam - Room "Air"
+Master of the Elements - Made on Hetzner Game Jam - Room "Air"

 Game mechanics
 ---------------
-With the vive controller you can aim and with the track pads you can shoot.
-You need to defend the safe zone vs Monsters and every minute the spawn time is decremented.
-You have 3 lifes when a Monster comes in the safe zone you lose a life.
-For every kill you get 100 points when you hit the monster with the counter element you get 200 points more.
+With the Vive controller you can aim and with the track pads you can shoot the different elements.
+You need to defend the safe zone against the monsters.
+Every minute the spawn time gets reduced and monsters spawn faster.
+You have 3 lives.
+When a monstergets  into your safe zone you lose a life.
+For every kill you get 100 points and if you hit the monster with the counter element you get 200 points extra.

 Legal Notices
 -------------